Life sciences is a diverse area of research that relies on some of the most intense computing to achieve its mission.

-From modeling molecules, proteins and cell-membranes through to large scale "virtual human" computational biology of cardiology, haematology and neurology - advances in health-care and the wider field of life sciences use significant and large-scale computing to bring the benefits to society such as drug discovery, personalized medicine and clinical diagnosis or guidance.
+From modeling molecules, proteins and cell-membranes through to large scale "virtual human" computational biology of cardiology, haematology and neurology - advances in health-care and the wider field of life sciences use significant and large-scale computing to bring valuable benefits to society such as drug discovery, personalized medicine and clinical diagnosis or guidance.

 Next generation sequencing is transforming genomics and bioinformatics.
-Long running sequencing operations requre substantial computing clusters to deliver patient results in clinically-relevant timeframes, for as many patients as possible - whilst bioinformaticians strive to analyze trends and patterns within their vast databanks of human genomes.
+Long running sequencing operations require substantial computing clusters to deliver patient results in clinically-relevant timeframes, for as many patients as possible - whilst bioinformaticians strive to analyze trends and patterns within their vast databanks of human genomes.

 The urgency of high performance computing on this work continues to increase - and needs every assistance to achieve faster throughput.

 Allinea's tools help Life Science researchers and developers to accelerate the performance of their code and to spend less time struggling with bugs, whilst system owners achieve higher throughput from their technology.
 Analyzing core issues within the application software such as I/O and threads and processor usage means no ounce of performance is left behind.

 When Dr. Aurel Neic, postdoctoral researcher at the Institute of Biophysics, Medical University of Graz, and his team wanted to develop a simulation framework for the human heart, he turned, like so many scientific researchers, to the power of the supercomputer.

 His research group develops a simulation framework called the Cardiac arrythmia Research Package (CaRP).
 The team uses Allinea Forge to assist in developing and debugging the highly parallel numerical code and its associated management code.